LourAtwe/Image-Processing-API/README.md

 -If the requested resized image already exists, the API serves it directly (faster).

 ### How to Run the Project🚀:
--npm run test--> for jasmine test
+-npm run test--> for jasmine test.
--npm run start--> start the server and then you can put any images with specific height and width using the PNG extension --> /processImage/api2/images?filename=italy.png&width=700&height=600
+-npm run start--> start the server. and then you can put any images with specific height and width using the PNG extension --> /processImage/api2/images?filename=italy.png&width=700&height=600